 As for nonfiction, mostly psychology (e.g., Stumbling on Happiness, Gut Feelings, stuff by William James) and philosophy (e.g., Plato, some Daniel Dennett, and more stuff by William James).

-I recently finished Superforecasting.
-Right now I'm reading a book about Beethoven, sampling a bit of The Grammar of Graphics when I can stomach it, and rereading Proust in a mini-book-club with fellow Proustophiles and OKCupid denizens zin_0 and cuttlefishdrag.
+I recently finished The How of Happiness.
+Right now I'm reading Predictably Irrational and rereading Proust in a mini-book-club with fellow Proustophiles and OKCupid denizens zin_0 and cuttlefishdrag.

 I also read the Los Angeles Times every day.